bttnns/APIs-REST-and-NITRO-101/nitro-1-getting-started/README.md

 ![](./img/image39.png)

-> Info   *This is not necessary now, but at any time responses to your requests get hung up or stuck and you are sure you have the request correct, it is a good troubleshooting step to close and reopen postman, and then perform a logout followed by a login.*
+> Info: This is not necessary now, but at any time responses to your requests get hung up or stuck and you are sure you have the request correct, it is a good troubleshooting step to close and reopen postman, and then perform a logout followed by a login.

-#### Exercise 2.3: Login to NetScaler
+## Exercise 2: Login to NetScaler

 1. Our first step in any and every interaction with NITRO is to perform a login to authenticate our user.
 In this step, we will head to the **Getting Started Guide and go to page 5**, which contains all the NITRO login information to build our REST request.
 Make note of the **URL, Method, Headers, and Payload** as we will use this information in the next step.